Columbia University rape accusation controversy: Outcome

-The case was assigned to US District Court Judge Gregory Woods.
+The case was assigned to U.S. District Court Judge Gregory Woods.
 Woods dismissed the case in March 2016, but allowed Nungesser another attempt.
 Nungesser issued an amended complaint in April 2016.
 The amended complaint argued that Columbia University's sexual assault policies promoted a stereotype of the "sex-driven male", and constituted gender based discrimination in violation of Title IX.
 On March 24, 2017, Woods dismissed Nungesser's re-filed complaint, ruling that Nungesser had failed to state an actionable claim against Columbia University.
 Nungesser's attorney began the process of appealing the dismissal, but on July 14, 2017, Columbia and Nungesser agreed to settle the lawsuit.
-The university said in a statement that Nungesser was cleared “after a diligent and thorough investigation.
-Columbia University stands by that finding.”
-They continued, “Columbia recognizes that after the conclusion of the investigation, Paul’s remaining time at Columbia became very difficult for him and not what Columbia would want any of its students to experience.
-Columbia will continue to review and update its policies toward ensuring that every student—accuser and accused, including those like Paul who are found not responsible—is treated respectfully and as a full member of the Columbia community.”
+The university said in a statement that Nungesser was cleared "after a diligent and thorough investigation.
+Columbia University stands by that finding ...
+Columbia recognizes that after the conclusion of the investigation, Paul's remaining time at Columbia became very difficult for him and not what Columbia would want any of its students to experience.
+Columbia will continue to review and update its policies toward ensuring that every student—accuser and accused, including those like Paul who are found not responsible—is treated respectfully and as a full member of the Columbia community."
 The terms of the settlement were confidential.